ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/helpers.md

 		.To<CheckoutController>(c => c.Complete(With.Any<MusicStoreContext>(), 1));
 ```

 The method call will resolve all the route values for you.
 The reason it is not done by default is because of performance considerations.
-You may manually provide route data values, if you need:
+You may manually provide route data values if you need:

 ```c#
 .WithRouteData(new { controller = "Checkout" })
 ```

 The above issue may show when testing for the **"Created"** and **"Redirect"** action results.
-In some cases, the testing framework may catch the error and suggest you the following error:
+In some cases, the testing framework may catch the error and suggest you a fix:

 ```
 Route values are not present in the method call but are needed for successful pass of this test case.
 Consider calling 'WithRouteData' on the component builder to resolve them from the provided lambda expression or set the HTTP request path by using 'WithHttpRequest'.
 ```

-For example the test bellow with show the above message, if **"WithRouteData"** is not called because the **"ExternalLogin"** action uses **"IUrlHelper"**.
+For example, the test bellow will show the above message, if **"WithRouteData"** is not called because the **"ExternalLogin"** action uses **"IUrlHelper"**.

 ```c#
 [Fact]